-Report Report Title rt Title Rec.
-Recommendation Addressee Acceptance number Acceptance WFP remarks 2010/3 Ethics in the United Nations System The legislative bodies should direct their respective executive heads to put forward proposals for an internal mechanism to be established that would set out the modalities for the ethics office and/or the internal oversight service to investigate or undertake reviews of allegations brought against the executive head of the organization, including reporting the outcome of the investigation or review directly to the respective legislative body.
-L Procedures and precedent already exist for the referral of such cases to the United Nations Ethics Office should they occur.
+Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2010/3 Ethics in the United Nations System 14 Executive heads should ensure that the head of the ethics office in their respective organizations is a member of the senior management group and participates in all of its meetings, and should promulgate an administrative instrument to that effect.
+E Accepted The head of the Ethics Office attends the weekly senior management group meetings.
+2010/3 Ethics in the United Nations System 15 The executive heads should hold an annual "town hall" meeting with the staff including a specific agenda item on ethics.
+E Accepted WFP supports this recommendation and will explore opportunities for including ethics in the agenda of the next annual staff meeting.
+2010/3 Ethics in the United Nations System 17 The legislative bodies should direct their respective executive heads to put forward proposals for an internal mechanism to be established that would set out the modalities for the ethics office and/or the internal oversight service to investigate or undertake reviews of allegations brought against the executive head of the organization, including reporting the outcome of the investigation or review directly to the respective legislative body.
+L Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
 2010/4 Review of Enterprise Risk Management in the United Nations System 1 Executive heads should adopt the first nine benchmarks set out in this report, with a view to ensuring that the enterprise risk management (ERM) approach is accepted and implemented in line with best practices.
 E Accepted WFP has fully embraced risk management within its results-based management system.
 A full implementation strategy including a training programme has been initiated and will be rolled out through 2011-2012.
 2010/4 Review of Enterprise Risk Management in the United Nations System 2 Governing bodies should exercise their oversight role regarding the adoption of ERM benchmarks set out in this report, the effectiveness of implementation and the management of critical risks in their respective organizations.
+L Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.

-L 2010/6 Preparedness of United Nations System Organizations for IPSAS 1 The legislatives bodies should request their respective executive heads to issue regular progress reports on the implementation status of IPSAS.
-L Implementation completed.
+ANNEX I: REPORTS BY THE JOINT INSPECTION U NIT RELEVAN NT TO THE WORK COFWFP, 2009-2010 Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2010/6 Preparedness of United Nations System Organizations for IPSAS 1 The legislatives bodies should request their respective executive heads to issue regular progress reports on the implementation status of IPSAS.
+L Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
 2010/6 Preparedness of United Nations System Organizations for IPSAS 2 The legislative bodies should provide the support, staffing and funding required to ensure successful and effective transition to IPSAS.
-L Implementation completed.
+L Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board.
 2010/6 Preparedness of United Nations System Organizations for IPSAS 3 The Executive Heads should ensure that the set of 16 best practices identified in the present JIU report is applied when implementing the IPSAS project.
-E Accepted Implementation completed.
+E Accepted Implemented.